Updated

 Becky’s Tips

-- DIY Buttermilk: To make your own buttermilk, measure 2 cups of milk, remove 2 tablespoons of it, and mix in 2 tablespoons of lemon juice or white vinegar.
-Let this mixture sit for 5 minutes before using in the recipe.
+- To make your own buttermilk, measure 2 cups of milk, remove 2 tablespoons, and mix in 2 tablespoons of lemon juice or white vinegar.
+Let this mixture sit for 5 minutes before using it in the recipe.

 - Don’t try to fry too much chicken at once.
 Frying more than 4-5 wings at a time will drop the temperature of the oil too much, leading to greasy chicken.